260 Waymouth Street, Adelaide, South AustraliaSA 5000

 Then you may not actually want to become a bicycle mechanic.

-Whenever we've advertised for experienced workshop staff, many of the applicants for the position turn out to have never actually worked in a bike shop, let alone done any kind of mechanical work.
+Whenever we've advertised for experienced workshop staff, many of the position applicants turn out to have never actually worked in a bike shop, let alone done any kind of mechanical work.
 These applicants also tend to mention a) how much they love to ride and b) that they're looking for a ‘fun and breezy’ job.

 Loving cycling as a lifestyle is completely different to embracing mechanical work as a career.